buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPlumbingFireProtectionDomain/Types/IfcFireSuppressionTerminalTypeEnum.md

 ### SPRINKLERDEFLECTOR
 Device attached to a sprinkler to deflect the water flow into a spread pattern to cover the required area.
+> IFC4.3.0.0 DEPRECATION The value is deprecated and shall no longer be used.

 ### FIREMONITOR